leeyilin/infnote_anonymous_post/README.md

 ## Summary

-* Use stem, which is a python wrapper of Tor, to communicate annonymously.
+* Use stem, which is a python wrapper of Tor, to communicate anonymously.

 * The server could handle HTTP GET/POST request and websocket request.